Skip to main content

 We believe that a successful plan must be a community-driven plan.
 Between April and May 2026, the District will conduct comprehensive public opinion research to gather direct feedback from residents.
 This will include a survey mailed to all registered voter households, options for online participation via QR codes, and follow-up text messages to ensure we hear from a broad demographic of our community.
 This research is designed to test specific components of our proposal and understand community tax sensitivity before any final decisions are made.

 Why Now?
-Addressing Our Facility Challenges
+Our Schools Face Critical Facility Challenges

+What’s Next?
 The Road to November 2026

 The District is following a transparent, multi-phase public engagement program.
 Following the current phase of plan development and upcoming public opinion research, the Board of Education will review the community's feedback in summer 2026.
 If the Board decides to move forward, a formal resolution for a bond referendum would be adopted in August 2026, leading to a period of informational communications to ensure every voter has the facts they need before the November election.